UWC2-PYTHON/ProgrammingInPython/source/modules/ContextManagers.rst

           4
     RuntimeError: error raised

-Mixing context_managers with generators
+Mixing Context Managers With Generators
 ---------------------------------------

 You can put a ``yield`` inside a context manager as well.

-here is a generator function that gives yields all the files in a directory:
+Here is a generator function that yields the content of all the files in a directory:

 .. code-block:: python